gvalkov/tailon/README.md

 This project is a full rewrite of the original [tailon] with the following goals in mind:

-* Easier maintenance for the maintainer.
+* Reduce maintenance overhead (especially on the frontend).
 * Remove unwanted features and fix poor design choices.
-* Learn more.
+* Learn more about Go and Vue.js.

 In terms of tech, the following has changed:

 * Backend from Python+Tornado to Go.
-* Frontend from a very-custom and specific Typescript solution to a simple ES5 + vue.js (mostly for data-binding).
+* Frontend from a very-custom Typescript solution to a simple ES5 + Vue.js app.
 * Simplified asset pipeline (a short Makefile).
-* Config file is now toml.
+* Config file is now toml based.
-* Fully self contained
+* Fully self-contained executable.

 ## Similar Projects